 The terpenes account for many of the pharmacological properties of cannabis, as well as many medicinal herbs, plants and essential oils.
 They are the source of flavors, aromas, and other characteristics that help differentiate cannabis cultivars.
 Terpenes are often used in many household products such as limonene (citrus), pinene (pine, conifer), and linalool (lavender) to name just a few.
 Similar to the cannabinoids, many have anti-inflammatory and analgesic properties.

-SO WHAT TYPES OF CANNABIS ARE THERE AND HOW DO I KNOW WHICH ONE TO USE?
+WHAT TYPES OF MARIJUANA (CANNABIS) ARE THERE AND HOW DO YOU KNOW WHICH ONE TO USE?

 As discussed at the beginning of the blog above, there are many types of cannabis chemovars that vary widely in the composition of cannabinoids, terpenes, flavonoids, and other compounds.
 These components work synergistically to produce wide variations in benefits, side effects, and chemovar characteristics.
 Different chemovars have different ratios of these compounds, and thus have different characteristics.